 Meet The Skunk

-Skunks are very social animals – we love to watch them interact with each other and play!
-They are fun to watch, but yes, they can make a stinky mess and turn your life upside down if they want, so we do recommend that you remove them from your home or property once they are discovered.
-Also, they can carry rabies and be destructive to lawn and home.
+Skunks can carry rabies and be destructive to lawn and home.
 In addition, their pheromones, feces and urine can attract other wildlife critters to your property, and the problems that come with them – now and later.
 We can help you humanely get rid of skunk issues and help you eliminate the smells that they may leave behind that can attract other wildlife to the area.

-Skunks digging holes in the lawn and flower bed and skunk repellents
+Skunks can quickly become a nuisance when digging holes in the lawn and flower beds.

 If all the skunks are doing is digging for grubs and tearing up your lawn, we can assist you with our fast acting skunk repellent.
 Killing the grubs in the soil will not stop the skunks from looking for them, but our skunk repellent will.
 It makes the dirt taste worse than dirt.
 Excluding the skunks is the best method, but if installing a fence or letting us wildlife proof your existing fence is not in your near future, a natural, non-toxic skunk repellent will likely be less expensive than trapping and relocating them all.